-A further aim of quantum sensing is to offer new capabilities that classical sensors cannot provide.
+Quantum sensing offers new capabilities that classical sensors cannot provide.
 One example is nanoscale magnetic sensing and imaging, enabled by single NV scanning tips or similar single-spin systems.
 Moreover, depending on the application, this technology can be exploited without the need of cryogenics, vacuums and magnetic shielding.
 Using quantum sensors can also simplify and improve the conditions relating to the sensor usage, compared with classical sensors.
-For example, the cold-atom gravimeters make measurements based on physical constants and do not require regular calibration.
+For example, the coldatom gravimeters make measurements based on physical constants and do not require regular calibration.

-In addition, quantum metrology devices, including sensors and measurement standards, are integral to the definition and dissemination of SI units as they provide universal and highly reproducible references for the physical constants defining these units (e.g., the Planck constant, the elementary charge, the unperturbed ground-state hyperfine transition frequency of the 133Cs atom), based on quantum phenomena (quantisation of atomic energy levels (time), QHE (electrical resistance), Josephson effect (electrical voltage)).
+In addition, quantum metrology devices, including sensors and measurement standards, are integral to the definition and dissemination of SI units as they provide universal and highly reproducible references for the physical constants defining these units (e.g., the Planck constant, the elementary charge, the unperturbed ground-state hyperfine transition frequency of the Cs atom), based on quantum phenomena (quantisation of atomic energy levels (time), QHE (electrical resistance), Josephson effect (electrical voltage)).
 Prominent examples of these universal and highly reproducible quantum metrology devices are cold-atom clocks, quantum electrical standards based on solid-state quantum phenomena (Josephson effect, QHE) and associated quantum instrumentation (SQUID, etc.).